 While IRC do not say this in the literature the tyre compound is the same as the RBCC tyre.

 The tyre has a latex lining meaning low rolling resistance and the tyre is repairable with normal vulcanising glue and patches, although if anything does get through then a worm will do the trick.

 The tyres have high puncture/cut resistance, they grip well in the wet and are capable of very high mileages.
 Now you know why they are expensive.
 They got a TCR no.5 rider through to the finish without incident.
 The rolling resistance is higher than the roadlite or the RBCC tyre but that is what the puncture protection belt does.

-25mm tyre 294g real width on 17 to 19mm internal width rims 25mm and height 21mm. rolling resistance at 80 psi with 40 kg of load at 30 kph is 18.8W.
+25mm tyre 294g real width on 19mm internal width rims 25mm and height 21mm. rolling resistance at 80 psi with 40 kg of load at 30 kph is 18.8W.
 Beware of comparisons, often higher unusable pressures are quoted.

 Typical mileage for me 85kg and 15kg commuter bike is 8000km for the rear tyre.

 28mm tyre 340g real width on 19mm internal width rims 28mm and height 24mm.

 Tubeless tyres are simply better tyres well IRC are better tyres.
 Ride comfort is improved and is tubular like.
 Due to the lack of an inner tube rolling resistance are improved also lower pressure can be run improving grip.
 The latex sealant will heal most punctures.